cmosull/Delta-Algorithm-For-Lottery-Sim/README.md

 every 10000th generated set of numbers is displayed to the screen.
 This program is intended to be run from the command line.

-This program is in no way optimally efficient or perfect in any sense, but should be used to demonstrate a few very basic characterisitcs and functions of C. The program uses the following libraries:
+This program is in no way efficient or perfect in any sense.
+This program is intended for those beginning to learn C and want to see basic C concepts demonstrated.
+The code is commented for better readability.

+The program uses the following libraries:

   *stdio.h
   *stdlib.h